brianspiering/quotes_from_others/README.md

 "Nie mój cyrk, nie moje małpy", translated as "Not my circus, not my monkeys."
 — Polish proverb

+"And those who were seen dancing were thought to be insane by those who could not hear the music."
+— Friedrich Nietzsche

 "The clock does not stop, of course, but we do not hear the ticking."
 — Gary Eberle